szymonm/pwir-cuda-labs/mpi-assignment/mpi-graphPatternMatching.md

 3 1 2
 ```

-Your solution should be concise with reference pairs of input and output (see: TODO), although, the ordering of matches may be different.
+Your solution should be concise(after doing unix's `sort` on output file) with reference pairs of input and output (see: [here](https://github.com/szymonm/pwir-cuda-labs/tree/master/mpi-assignment/seq)), although, the ordering of matches may be different.

 ## Solution format
 Your solution should compile and run on `notos` cluster.
 Every processor should not use more than 512MB of RAM.